ganrad/oci-ai-services/oci-ai-ad-uad/README.md

 - Train univariate anomaly detection models using different types of univariate time series data (See Section 1 below)
 - Detect different types of anomalies in time series data such as point, range and contextual anomalies
 - Train models for up to 300 univariate signals using one data set stored in an OCI Object Store file or OCI Autonomous Database table
-- Infer upon or detect anomalies in 300 individual time series data (~ signals) using a single **detect anomalies** api call
+- Infer upon or detect anomalies in 300 individual time series data (~ signals) using a single **detect anomalies** API call

 In this tutorial, we will go thru the following steps.